 This is where dentures and implants live.
 Coverage varies significantly between plans:

 Dental implants: New for 2026 — several premium plans now cover implants for the first time.
-An individual implant costs $2,000-$4,000.
-With coverage, your share could be $800-$1,600.
+An individual implant in Miami costs $2,000-$4,000.
+With coverage, your share can drop significantly.
 Not all plans cover it, so check yours.

 If you have Medicare AND Medicaid at the same time (dual eligible), you qualify for a DSNP (Dual Special Needs Plan).
 These plans have the best dental coverage in Florida:

 DSNP plans from Humana Gold Plus, Simply Healthcare, WellCare Medicare, and CarePlus offer expanded dental coverage with minimal or zero copays for most preventive and basic procedures.
 For major services like dentures, copays are significantly lower than a standard MA plan.
+Have Humana?
+See our Humana Medicare Advantage guide for Kendall.

 If you think you might qualify for dual eligibility, ask your Medicare provider or your county social worker.
 Many people who qualify don't know it.
+And if you only have Medicaid, you still have adult dental coverage — see our Miami adult Medicaid dental guide.

 Step 1: Call the number on the back of your MA card and ask exactly what your annual dental benefit is, what percentage they cover by category (preventive, basic, major), and what your annual maximum is.
+Or let us do it for you: free verification, in English or Spanish.

 Step 3: If you need major work (dentures, implants, gum treatment), request a detailed estimate and submit it to your plan for pre-authorization.
 This confirms what they'll cover before you start.